 This game features a facilitator who gathers people in a circle where a ball is bounced from one person to another; while the game is to share something personal when the ball bounces your way.
-This bounce the ball fame is also a great team building exercise because it challenges each member to be creative while discussing something that will personalize each member to the group.
+This bounce the ball game is also a great team-building exercise because it challenges each member to be creative while discussing something that will personalize each member to the group.
 A ball is bounced to a member of a group who is asked to share his or her views on why such and such will win during the next bowling or basketball tournament.
-The fun and icebreaking perks of this game is all about group involvement because each person is tasked with either bouncing the ball or receiving the ball with some question or response.
+The fun and icebreaking perks of this game are all about group involvement because each person is tasked with either bouncing the ball or receiving the ball with some question or response.
 The overall goal is to simply get people to share stuff when prompted to do so.

 The Spider Web Challenge

 The game features a leader or facilitator who uses a ball of yarn as a way and means to create a physical “spider web,” while the game is to toss the ball of yarn from one group member to another.
 The game gets interesting when there is this massive spider web of yarn string that has “connected” each member of a group as ONE; while the sharing is the aim.
 As the ball of yarn is passed, each person must share some detail of their life.
 The result, after playing for about an hour, is a huge connected string of yarn that is now linked to lots and lots of personal tidbits that otherwise might not have been shared.
 This is one of the best icebreaking games for adults, as it is both a physical fun challenge and a way to communicate information in a lighthearted manner.